jecolon/ziglyph/README.md

 * 2021-04-18: ETL working well, now on to API design and implementation.
 Initial basic code point type detection, case conversion, case folding, decomposition, normalization, and grapheme cluster breaks passing Unicode supplied tests.
+* 2021-04-24: Work on Zigstr, a UTF-8 string type, has begun; basic functionality working.

 ## Background
 This library has been built from scratch in Zig.
 Although initially inspired by the Go `unicode`